Notes on the Geography of The West Bank: Battir

 The first of a series panning to the right.
-Here, the railway heads east oward Jerusalem, visible at the left background (the track follows a creek foul with the city's raw sewage).
+Here, the railway heads east toward Jerusalem, visible at the left background (the track follows a creek foul with the city's raw sewage).
 The hill in the center distance is scarred by a bypass road around Bethlehem, which lies on its far side.
-"I hate it," one resident said of that road.
+"I hate it," one Battir resident said of that road.
 Battir's long history is closely tied to the spring that irrigates the crops shown in the foreground.
 The spring is just to the right.

 This picture was taken by sticking a camera into the pitch blackness of the Battir spring.
-What appeared to the eye as a black appears here as the mouth of a tunnel opened up heaven knows how many centuries ago.
+What appeared to the eye as a pitch-black cave appears here as the mouth of a tunnel opened up heaven knows how many centuries ago.
 Pity that the flow from here to the storage pond was put into a pipe.

-The Battir spring water cascades from the chute to the pond.
+Water cascades from the chute to the pond.
 Even though agriculture has declined in the village, the spring and irrigation system are still the village icons.
 Is there another?
 A few hundred yards away, behind the spot from which the first few pictures were taken, is a hill known to the villagers as "Khirbet el-Yehud," the ruin of the Jews.
 It's a hilltop besieged by the Romans in the second century when they finally crushed the last Jewish revolt.
 Israelis used to visit Battir to see the tragic site, but that was before the Intifada.
 Now it's a rare thing to see a car here with yellow--Israeli-- licence plates.
 When you do see one, chances are it belongs to a Palestinian from East Jerusalem.

-The entrance to the abandoned house of Hasan Mustafa, the leading figure of Battir during the critical decade of the 1950s, when the village had just been severed from Jerusalem.
+This is the entrance to the abandoned house of Hasan Mustafa, the leading figure of Battir during the critical decade of the 1950s, when the village had just been severed from Jerusalem.
 He is remembered as a giant of his time, a man disinterested in his own advancement but deeply caring for the people of his village.
 He was well placed to do so, because he worked with the United Nations.
 Through his efforts, the road to Bethlehem was built, a telephone was installed, and schools and clinics were built.

-* Australia's Northern Territory * Austria * Bangladesh * Belgium * Brazil (Manaus) * Burma / Myanmar * Cambodia (Angkor) * Canada (B.C.) * China * Czech Republic * Egypt * France * Germany * Greece * Hungary * India: Themes * Northern India * Peninsular India * Indonesia * Israel * Italy * Japan * Jerusalem * Jordan * Kenya * Laos * Kosovo * Malaysia * Mexico * Morocco * Mozambique * Namibia * Netherlands * Norway * Oman * Pakistan * Philippines * Poland * Portugal * Singapore * South Africa * Spain * Sri Lanka * Sudan * Syria * Tanzania * Thailand * Trinidad * Turkey * United Arab Emirates * United Kingdom * U.S.: East * U.S.: West * U.S.: Oklahoma * Uzbekistan * Vietnam * West Bank * Yemen * Zimbabwe *
+* Australia * Austria * Bangladesh * Belgium * Botswana * Brazil * Burma / Myanmar * Cambodia (Angkor) * Canada (B.C.) * China * The Czech Republic * Egypt * Fiji * France * Germany * Ghana * Greece * Hungary * India: Themes * Northern India * Peninsular India * Indonesia * Israel * Italy * Japan * Jerusalem * Jordan * Kenya * Laos * Kosovo * Malawi * Malaysia * Mauritius * Mexico * Morocco * Mozambique * Namibia * The Netherlands * New Zealand * Nigeria * Norway * Oman * Pakistan * The Philippines * Poland * Portugal * Senegal * Singapore * South Africa * Spain * Sri Lanka * Sudan * Syria (Aleppo) * Tanzania * Thailand * Trinidad * Turkey (Istanbul) * Uganda * The U.A.E.
+(Dubai) * The United Kingdom * The Eastern United States * The Western United States * Oklahoma * Uzbekistan * Vietnam * The West Bank * Yemen * Zambia * Zimbabwe *